TN 22 (05-95)

 2. Kickapoo Indian Born In Mexico

-Members of the Texas Band of Kickapoo Indians born in Mexico are entitled to freely cross the borders of the U.S. to live and work in the U.S. These individuals are treated like LAPRs.
-This provision does not include either a child or spouse who is not a member of the Band.
-Also not included in this provision are non-U.S. citizens whose membership in the Texas Band of Kickapoo is created by adoption.
-(Refer to GN 00303.300B.1.j. for information about evidence of U.S. citizenship for a Kickapoo Indian.)
+Kickapoo Indians born in Mexico are entitled to freely cross the borders of the U.S. to live and work in the U.S. These individuals are treated like LAPRs.
+This provision does not include either a child or spouse who is not a member of a Kickapoo Band or Tribe.
+Also not included in this provision are non-U.S. citizens whose membership in a Kickapoo Band or Tribe is created by adoption.
+(Refer to GN 00303.300E. for information about evidence of U.S. citizenship for a Kickapoo Indian.)

 3. Special Agricultural Workers (SAWs)